 A month ago we released Mapillary for Organizations to help teams work together to keep maps and geospatial datasets up to date.
 Since then, hundreds of organizations have already signed up to capture imagery and share map data with the world.
 Here are three highlights of cities and agencies using Mapillary for infrastructure maintenance, traffic sign inventory, and asset management.

-Maintaining transport infrastructure in Helsinki
+Updated traffic information and transport infrastructure maintenance in Helsinki

 Inventorying traffic signs in Clovis